VirKap/Python-B-Project/README.md

 The happiness index is calculated based on the mean of 3 happiness parameters (community, income, emotional factors).
 It is important to analyze these metrics individually to get more specific results.

 # Expected results (Consult instructor if you don’t have an idea):
 We expect for the correlation between walkability and happiness to be positive.
 We also expect that locations with higher incomes will have more walkability as a result of better resources.
+However, a strong correlation is not necessarily likely as there are bound to be outliers.

 # GitHub repository link
 https://github.com/VirKap/Python-B-Project